titovaliant/Populix-QA-LoginPage-Automation/readme.md

     Data driven framework, Keyword driven framework, Hybrid driven framework

 ## 1. A detailed test cases
+You can see all the Manual Testing Documentation by following this link below:
 <a href="https://docs.google.com/spreadsheets/d/1hgLmoNVobe1XqgH3Cte2qNL4rGBdz0infacAozNEuqk/edit?usp=sharing">TestCases</a>

 ## 2. Requirements and Tools